silentapi/riftbounddecks/API.md

 - `201 Created`: New deck created successfully
 - `400 Bad Request`: Invalid request body or validation failed
 - `401 Unauthorized`: Invalid or missing token
-- `403 Forbidden`: Source deck belongs to another user (if sourceDeckId provided)
-- `404 Not Found`: Source deck not found (if sourceDeckId provided)
 - `500 Internal Server Error`: Server error

 **Notes:**
-- `sourceDeckId` is optional; if provided, the server may use it for validation, but the deck contents come from the request body
 - The new deck is created with a fresh `_id` and timestamps
+- Deck contents are provided directly in the request body

 ---